Status effects are used for temporary status alterations.

 Select Value.

-Copy the ATK status value change and change the following setting.
+Copy the ATK status change and change the following setting.

 - Status Value